 You have probably heard someone say there are only two sure things: death and taxes.
 That is only half right.
 The whole truth is that there are two things for certain: death and God’s judgment to follow.

 These two appointments will surely take place, and all of us will be there when they do.
 The only escape from the second death is to repent of your sins and accept Jesus as Savior and Lord of your life: “He who has the Son has life; he who does not have the Son of God does not have life” (1 John 5:12).

 It’s a mistake to think we have no need for repentance from sins or no need for Jesus in our lives.
 To deny sin and the need for forgiveness is to assume we know more about life and death than the God who created us.

 Why not approach the Judge and get things straightened out today?
 His bench is easily approached, and He listens sympathetically to those who throw themselves on the mercy of His court.
 His loving invitation is clear:

-Keeping in mind your two unavoidable appointments with God — death and judgment, what more important business could you possibly have than to accept this offer Jesus makes to you now?
+Keeping in mind your two unavoidable appointments with God — death and judgment — what more important business could you possibly have than to accept this offer Jesus extends to you now?